mubeenexe/WebPifier/README.md

 - **Submit Button:** Convert your image with a single click, triggering backend processing.
 - **Automatic Download:** The converted image is automatically downloaded to your device, with an option to provide a download link.
 - **Converted Image Preview:** View a preview of the image after it has been converted.
+- **Animated UI:** The app uses framer-motion for smooth entrance animations on the hero section, feature cards, and other key UI elements.
+The Get Started button scrolls smoothly to the converter section for a modern, interactive experience.

 ## Style Guidelines